 I mention CutePDF because I actually recommend it elsewhere on the website.

-What happens is when you install it, you end up with another printer on your system.
+When you install it, you end up with another printer on your system.
 When you print to it, it does not actually print to a physical printer, but it creates a PDF file of whatever it is you’re printing.
 So hopefully, you can see where I’m headed.
 If you find an article on Ask Leo! or if you find an article on the web that you want to save for yourself, print it to PDF.

 Organizing files

 Then come up with your own strategy for folders and organization.
-That’s not something I can really dream up for you; but come up with something that makes sense for you and then drop those PDFs in the appropriate folder according your organizational scheme.
+That’s not something I can really dream up for you; but come up with something that makes sense for you and then drop those PDFs in the appropriate folder according to your organizational scheme.

 Reprint rights